 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.
 During your visit, our team will take a detailed dental and medical history.
 Tell us about any symptoms or injuries to the TMJ area.
 Be sure to notify us of any chronic illnesses or medications you are taking.

 Next, Drs.
-Korompilas, Bouchelion, Guyer, and Bruno will perform a comprehensive exam of your head and neck.
+Korompilas, Bouchelion, and Guyer will perform a comprehensive exam of your head and neck.
 We will pay particular attention to the jaw muscles and joints.
 We may recommend a screening X-ray to rule out other issues.
 At this point, we can recommend an initial treatment plan in most cases.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: